Sochi Olympic Park

 Sochi Olympic Park (Олимпийский парк Сочи) is an Olympic Park in Sochi, Russia.
 It situated in the urban-type settlement of Sirius in Imeretinsky Valley, on the coast of the Black Sea.
 The Olympic Park houses the main Olympic Stadium used for the Games' ceremonies, and the venues that were used for indoor sports such as hockey, figure skating, curling, and speed skating.
 It also houses training facilities, the Olympic Village, the international broadcasting centre, and other amenities.
 The park was designed so that all of the venues would be accessible within walking distance of each other.
 The venues are situated around a water basin containing a fountain known as "The Waters of the Olympic Park".

 History

 Construction of the complex in the Imereti Lowlands began in 2007.
-The Imereti Lowlands was an important bird area protected since 1911, most of which was destroyed during the construction.
+The Imereti Lowlands was an important bird area that had been protected since 1911, most of which was destroyed during construction.
 Most of the venues were completed by 2013.
-The Olympic Park was until 2019 located in the Adlersky City District of Sochi.
-However, in 2019 it was transferred into the newly established urban-type settlement of Sirius.
+The Olympic Park was located in the Adlersky City District of Sochi until 2019.
+However, in 2019, it was transferred into the newly established urban-type settlement of Sirius.